yzGuu830/yzGuu830.github.io/_pages/about.md

   <style>
     /* Limit the horizontal length of the content cell */ .content-cell {
-      max-width: 600px;  /* Adjust this value to control the wrapping */
+      max-width: 700px;  /* Adjust this value to control the wrapping */
       word-wrap: break-word;  /* Ensures the text wraps within the max-width */
       display: inline-block;
-      color: darkblue;
     }
+    /* Add more padding to the date cell */
+    .date-cell {
+      padding-right: 30px;  /* Adjust this value to control spacing */ }
   </style>